 - It will help your child learn about the positive implications of another person’s intentions.

-- Problem-solving skills will teach your child to listen and think calmly and to respect the opinions of other people.
+- Problem-solving and conflict-resolution skills will teach your child to listen and think calmly and respect other people’s opinions.

 - Kids do not have the skills to solve their problems by birth.
 We have to help them to develop these skills.
 When teens inculcate the skills to resolve conflicts by themselves, they will feel more independent, mature and responsible.
 It will help them face the bigger challenges that life throws at them confidently.

 1. How can teenagers cope with the pressure of social media and bullying?

 Teenagers can cope with social media and bullying pressure by setting boundaries, seeking help and support from trusted friends or adults, and practicing self-care.
 In addition, education and awareness are necessary while using social media.